 Parents and students are encouraged to visit the following websites to learn more about the different types of loans available through Georgia Military College.

 This is a federal student loan with an interest subsidy, to help meet the financial need according to the federal formula.
 As a direct lending school, loans are processed directly between the College and the federal lender.

 This is a federal student loan with no interest subsidy.
 Demonstration of financial need is not required to receive this loan.
 As with the Direct Subsidized Loan, loans are processed directly between the College and the federal lender.

 PLUS stands for Parent Loan for Undergraduate Students.
 This is a federal loan that a creditworthy parent of a dependent student may borrow.
 It does not have an interest subsidy and repayment starts within 60 days after the loan is fully disbursed.

 GENERAL LOAN REQUIREMENTS / REGULATIONS

-- All students applying for a Federal Stafford loan and parents applying for a Federal PLUS loan must be U.S. citizens or eligible non-citizens.
+- All students applying for a Federal Direct loan and parents applying for a Federal PLUS loan must be U.S. citizens or eligible non-citizens.

-- All students mus be enrolled half-time (or at least six hours per quarter for undergraduates to qualify for a Federal Stafford loan or to have their parents qualify for a Federal PLUS loan.
+- All students must be enrolled half-time (or at least six hours per quarter for undergraduates to qualify for a Federal Direct loan or to have their parents qualify for a Federal PLUS loan.